Minna Fischer: History

-Emma emigrated with her parents Carl August Sobels and Johanna Wilhelmine Sobels, née Diemann, six brothers and a sister aboard Hermann von Beckerath from Bremen in December 1847.
+Emma emigrated with her parents, winemaker Carl August Sobels and Johanna Wilhelmine Sobels, née Diemann, six brothers and a sister aboard Hermann von Beckerath from Bremen in December 1847.

 Minna received early training from Moritz Heuzenroeder and Fred Ellard of Adelaide and Lucy Chambers of Melbourne.
 At age 16 she joined the Italian Opera Company, which toured New Zealand and Australia and undertaking further study in Germany, she performed concerts in London and elsewhere.

 In 1877 she was a member of Mme Simonsen's opera company touring Wallace's opera Maritana as "Wanda", Charles Lecocq's La fille de Madame Angot in the dual roles of "Babet" and "Herailie", Carlo Broschi (Baildon's adaptation of Auber's La part du diable) as "Casilda", Lecoq's Giroflé-Girofla as "Pedro", Bellini's La Sonnambula as "Lisa", Flotow's Martha, Harris's Satanella, The Hermit's Bell (Baildon's translation from Maillart's Les dragons de Villars), as "Georgette", all supporting roles, but to glowing reviews.

 Fischer left Simonsen's company, then in December 1877 she and Maggie Liddle joined Emily Soldene's English Comic Opera Company who were about to tour New Zealand with Giroflé-Girofla, Rose Stella and Cissy Durant having left the troupe at the last minute.
 Fischer took the role of "Pedro".

 On their return to Sydney, Stella and Durant were rehired.

 Fisher joined the Melbourne Academy of Music troupe playing the pantomime Robinson Crusoe at the Bijou Theatre to packed houses.

 Fischer joined the Soldene company after its return from New Zealand, playing "Paquita" in Giroflé-Girofla at the opening of Adelaide's new Theatre Royal. followed by Jacques Offenbach's Madame l'archiduc as the Countess.